cedar-policy/cedar-docs/docs/collections/_policies/templates.md

 You can use either one or both in a policy template.

 Placeholders can appear in ***only*** the policy head on the right-hand side of the `==` or `in` operators.
+This includes `in` operators when appearing together with an `is` operator, but excludes solitary `is` operators.

 Then, when you create a policy based on the policy template, you must specify values for each of the placeholders.
 Those values are combined with the rest of the policy template to form a complete and usable template-linked policy.